djthorpe/gopi/README.md

 > Redistribution and use in source and binary forms, with or without
 > modification, are permitted with some conditions.

 This repository is released under the BSD License.
-Please see the file [LICENSE]() for a copy of this license and for a list of the conditions for redistribution and use.
+Please see the file [LICENSE.md] for a copy of this license and for a list of the conditions for redistribution and use.